awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 ### Step 1: At the start<a name="path-step-1"></a>

-Update the SDKs, CLIs, and your software that use Role credentials on their EC2 instances to IMDSv2\-compatible versions\.
+Update the SDKs, CLIs, and your software that use Role credentials on their EC2 instances to versions compatible with IMDSv2\.
 For information about updating the CLI, see [Upgrading to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html#install-linux-awscli-upgrade) in the *AWS Command Line Interface User Guide*\.

 Then, change your software that directly accesses instance metadata \(in other words, that does not use an SDK\) using the IMDSv2 requests\.

-### Step 2: During the transition<a name="path-step-2"></a>
+### Step 2: Track your transition progress<a name="path-step-2"></a>

 Track your transition progress by using the CloudWatch metric `MetadataNoToken`\.
 This metric shows the number of calls to the instance metadata service that are using IMDSv1 on your instances\.
 For more information, see [Instance metrics](viewing_metrics_with_cloudwatch.md#ec2-cloudwatch-metrics)\.

-### Step 3: When everything is ready on all instances<a name="path-step-3"></a>
+### Step 3: When there is zero IMDSv1 usage<a name="path-step-3"></a>

-Everything is ready on all instances when the CloudWatch metric `MetadataNoToken` records zero IMDSv1 usage\.
+When the CloudWatch metric `MetadataNoToken` records zero IMDSv1 usage, your instances are ready to be fully transitioned to using IMDSv2\.
 At this stage, you can do the following:
-+ For existing instances: You can require IMDSv2 use through the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) command\.
-You can make these changes on running instances; you do not need to restart your instances\.
++ **New instances**

-+ For new instances: When launching a new instance, you can do one of the following:
+  When launching a new instance, you can do the following:
-  + In the Amazon EC2 console launch instance wizard, set **Metadata accessible** to **Enabled** and **Metadata version** to **V2**\.
-For more information, see [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step)\.
+  + Amazon EC2 console: In the launch instance wizard, set **Metadata accessible** to **Enabled** and **Metadata version** to **V2 only \(token required\)**\.
+For more information, see [Configure the instance at launch](configuring-IMDS-new-instances.md#configure-IMDS-new-instances-instance-settings)\.
-  + Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command to specify that only IMDSv2 is to be used\.
+  + AWS CLI: Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) CLI command to specify that only IMDSv2 is to be used\.
++ **Existing instances**

+  : You can require IMDSv2 use through the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command\.
+You can make these changes on running instances; you don't need to restart your instances\.

+**Note**
 Updating instance metadata options for existing instances is available only through the API or AWS CLI\.
 It is currently not available in the Amazon EC2 console\.
 For more information, see [Configure the instance metadata options](configuring-instance-metadata-options.md)\.

 ### Step 4: When all of your instances are transitioned to IMDSv2<a name="path-step-4"></a>